 NSW is the only state that still allows for flying-foxes to be shot.
 Queensland banned it in 2008 because of its cruelty.
 The NSW government lacked the courage to follow suit.

+Full exclusion netting is the only effective way of protecting orchards against flying-foxes but the cost of installation is high.
 Shooting, ineffective as it is (especially when there are large numbers of bats), is cheaper than netting and remains the preferred option for many orchardists.

 Welfare, conservation and farmer groups have been lobbying the NSW Government to commit funds to a program that will provide support for farmers to install netting but there's little sign that the current Labor government is taking the issue seriously.